Spatially covariant gravity with a dynamic lapse function: Spatially covariant gravity with two physical degrees of freedom

 should be imposed.
 Using the explicit expressions of the Poisson brackets in Appendix \ref{app.A}, we get

 Our condition \eqref{tt2} can be regarded as the extension of the second TT condition \eqref{tt2n}.
-In fact, when the Lagrangian doesn't contain $\dot{N}$, $\mathcal{C}'(\vec x)$ reduces to $C'(\vec x)$ and our condition \eqref{tt2} becomes the second TT condition \eqref{tt2n}.
+In fact, when the Lagrangian does not contain $\dot{N}$, $\mathcal{C}'(\vec x)$ reduces to $C'(\vec x)$ and our condition \eqref{tt2} becomes the second TT condition \eqref{tt2n}.

-In the case that $\mathcal{C}'(\vec x)$ only depends on $K_{ij}$, $R_{ij}$, $N$ and $h_{ij}$, i.e. $\mathcal{C}'=\mathcal{C}'(K_{ij},R_{ij},N,h_{ij})$, the second condition \eqref{tt2} can be simplified.
-After introducing test functions $\alpha(\vec x)$ and $\beta(\vec y)$ with $\alpha,\beta\stackrel{\vec x\rightarrow \infty}{\longrightarrow} 0$, the second condition \eqref{tt2} becomes
+In the case that $\mathcal{C}'(\vec x)$ only depends on $B_{ij}$, $R_{ij}$, $N$ and $h_{ij}$, i.e. $\mathcal{C}'=\mathcal{C}'(B_{ij},R_{ij},N,h_{ij})$, the second condition \eqref{tt2} can be simplified.
+After introducing test functions $\alpha(\vec x)$ and $\beta(\vec y)$ with $\alpha,\beta\xrightarrow{\vec x\rightarrow \infty}0$, the second condition \eqref{tt2} becomes

 where